One of the keys to a great day will be understanding the role of the team members listed below and connecting with them leading up to the event.

 You are the point person, communicator, and overall coordinator for your school for Community Serve Day.
 Ideally, each site leader will work with 1-2 co-leaders to share the work of communicating with the school, PTSA, volunteers and the community.
 You don’t need to be the strongest, smartest, or most skilled… just get the people listed below involved and mind the key dates and you’ll have a great Community Serve Day.

-Kathy Flugstad at Northshore Community Church (email@example.com) is the overall Project Manager of Community Serve Day.
-She communicates with the school district, sets-up online volunteer registrations, runs the monthly site leader meetings, handles training of new site leaders, places the paint orders, and is your go-to person for any questions or concerns.
+Kathy Flugstad at Northshore Community Church (firstname.lastname@example.org) is the overall Project Manager of Community Serve Day.
+She communicates with the school district, sets-up online volunteer registrations, runs the monthly site leader meetings, handles training of new site leaders, orders supplies for CSD, and is your go-to person for any questions or concerns.
 You’ll be seeing regular email communications from her to help in all the planning for CSD.

 The principal makes project requests for Community Serve Day and works with the site leader to prioritize those projects.
 They communicate with teachers and school staff about requesting volunteers for individual teacher/staff requests.
 The principal will field requests from the custodians and the school district facilities team and include them in the project request.

 Community Serve Day projects can include

 Teacher classroom set-up – having volunteers help teachers is the first priority